orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 .. math:: im1 ~ div ~ im2

-**Operators mult and mlt** These operators are the duals of the previous ones.
+**Operators mult and mlt:** These operators are the duals of the previous ones.
 For instance:

 .. math:: im1 ~  mult ~ im2

-**Operators pow and pw** The first operator allows the definition of an element-wise exponentiation of two vectors (and even matrices), provided that they have the same dimensions.
+**Operators pow and pw:** The first operator allows the definition of an element-wise exponentiation of two vectors (and even matrices), provided that they have the same dimensions.
 The second one allows the definition of the division of a vector/matrix by a scalar (components are